 Shakespeare's Henriad is a group of historical plays about various kings, most of whom are called Henry.

-Among them is Henry V of England, the rebellious, binge-drinking prince whom no one expected to make a strong, battle-leading king.
+Among them is Henry V of England, the rebellious, binge-drinking prince whom no one expected to be a strong, battle-leading king.

 Timothée Chalamet gets his British accent on for his portrayal of Henry V in a movie that's just as strong as its protagonist.
 Joel Edgerton, Robert Pattinson, and Lily-Rose Depp also star.